I Hate Running Backwards: Development and release

-I Hate Running Backwards was developed by Binx Interactive, an indie game studio based in Zagreb.
-When the studio was founded in 2014, its employees had little knowledge of game development and no funding, wherefore many worked second jobs at other local developers and provided quality assurance to other studios, which often made for 15-hour workdays.
+I Hate Running Backwards was developed by Binx Interactive, a Zagreb-based indie game studio founded in 2014 by Bernard Bachrach, Nikola Đurinec, Filip Kovač, Adam Mehtić, Denis Mraović, and Matko Šimecki.
+At the company's inception, its employees had little knowledge of game development and no funding, wherefore many worked second jobs at other local developers and provided quality assurance to other studios, which often made for 15-hour workdays.
 Binx Interactive initially created mobile games, of which some were cancelled due to a lack of resources.
 The studio's debut game was Monster Loops, which it co-developed with the Serbian studio Mad Head Games for iOS.

 In 2016, Binx Interactive travelled to the Reboot Develop conference in Split to exhibit Monster Loops.
 Some members of the studio approached Damjan Mravunac, the composer from Croteam, with a prototype of a mobile driving game.
 This prototype, created by two Binx Interactive employees in their free time, involved tapping the touchscreen to make a car turn, drift, and spin.
 Mravunac suggested several changes, which the team delivered three days later.
 Stemming from this encounter, Binx Interactive and Croteam communicated weekly and, after approximately a month, Croteam suggested that Binx Interactive build a game in the Serious Sam universe.
 Within a month, the team reworked the game with elements from the Serious Sam franchise and presented a prototype to Croteam, which greenlit the project.
 By November 2017, Binx Interactive consisted of six full-time employees and one part-time worker.
-Among them were chief executive officer (CEO) Bernard Bachrach, visual effects artist and designer Filip Kovač, 2D/3D artist and designer Matko Šimecki, programmer Nikola Đurinec, and programmer and co-CEO Denis Mraović, as well as Luka Mihaldinec, who created promotional artwork.
+Of the founders, Bachrach acted as the chief executive officer (CEO), Kovač as a visual effects artist and designer, Šimecki as a 2D/3D artist and designer, Đurinec as a programmer, and Mraović as a programmer and the co-CEO.
+Luka Mihaldinec, who joined the studio after its formation, created promotional videos and maintained the game's forums and social media channels.
 The team used the Unity game engine for I Hate Running Backwards.